celikkoseoglu/celikk-personal-website/src/blog/myPhone.md

  <ImageCarousel folder="myPhone" images="beforeAndAfterIPhone"/>

-My mum was the first person in the family to get an iPhone.
+My mom was the first person in the family to get an iPhone.
 She had a 3GS.
 I've spent many hours playing with it.
 The touchscreen felt just right.
-It responded back to every move of your fingers.
-Pinch to zoom gesture was something that was only possible in movies.
+It responded back to your every tap and swipe.
+People thought pinch to zoom gesture was something only possible in movies.
 Being able to roll a ball on the screen by just tilting
     your phone was truly magical.
 During that time, I had a Nokia XpressMusic 5800.
      It was a good phone yes, but not a smartphone next to the iPhone.